datamol-io/datamol/news/newest-rdkit.rst

 **Removed:**

-* The oldest version of rdkit was removed from the test.yml
+* The oldest version of rdkit, "2022.03" was removed from the CI.

 **Fixed:**